anbox-cloud/discourse-docs/howto/anbox/develop-platform.md

 ## Install the example platform

-[AMS](https://discourse.ubuntu.com/t/about-ams/24321) allows launching Anbox containers in a special [development mode](https://discourse.ubuntu.com/t/17763#dev-mode), which is helpful when developing, for example, addons or platforms.
-In development mode, the Anbox runtime does not terminate the container when it detects failures or other problems.
+[AMS](https://discourse.ubuntu.com/t/about-ams/24321) allows launching Anbox Cloud instances in a special [development mode](https://discourse.ubuntu.com/t/17763#dev-mode), which is helpful when developing, for example, addons or platforms.
+In development mode, the Anbox runtime does not terminate the instance when it detects failures or other problems.

 To try out the `minimal` platform, complete the following steps:

-1. Start a [raw container](https://discourse.ubuntu.com/t/managing-containers/17763#application-vs-raw) with development mode turned on:
+1. Start a [raw instance](https://discourse.ubuntu.com/t/17763#application-vs-raw) with development mode turned on:

         amc launch --raw --devmode --instance-type=a4.3